ErythronDB/erythrondb-docker/README.md

 docker compose  -f "<path to base_directory>/docker-compose.yaml" up -d --build db
 ```

-> **NOTE**: you are going to want to wait for the database to finish initializing before starting the web container for the first time.
+> **NOTE**: The **database must finish initializing before starting the web container** for the first time.
 This may take 10-30 minutes depending on the available resources on the host machine.

 You can track the database initialization progress using the docker logs as follows: